openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 ![Diagram](/img/local_gw/LocalGW27.png)

 ## 4.4 Create Service-Edge-Router-Policy
-This step is **optional** since the default service-edge-router-policy already includes all services to all routers.
+This step is **optional** if you used quickstart.
+The service-edge-router-policy already includes "#all" service roles to "#all" edge router roles as displayed on the screen capture below.

 But in case you need to add a policy, here is the command to add the service tag we created (tun-hosted) to all routers
 ```bash